Dietary Modification Appeal Process

 Food Allergy & Medical Condition

-Augsburg College recognizes that some food allergies may be considered a disability, and so there may be consideration for modification to a meal plan.
+Augsburg University recognizes that some food allergies may be considered a disability, and so there may be consideration for modification to a meal plan.
 Contact CLASS (Center for Learning and Accessible Student Services) by calling (612) 330.1053, or by emailing email@example.com.
 The CLASS office staff will communicate with you directly in an interactive process regarding any requests for an accommodation.
 You will be asked to provide verification/documentation from a physician with specific information regarding your situation, and this information should be current.
 The information is to be sent to CLASS for review.
 Upon receiving the documentation and after communicating with the student, the CLASS office will then review the documentation, ask for more if necessary, and make recommendations regarding accommodations.
 A committee will then review and make recommendations regarding a meal plan.

 Students are typically not released from the meal plan requirement due to financial circumstances.